s-itov/Manchester-United-Blog-ReactJS/README.md

 A page with a confirmation about the deletion of particularly selected blog, part of their blogs.
 * Comments ->
 Guest and users are able to read the comments in the blogs.
-Owners of a blog can not comment on a blog they have created.
+Owners of a blog can not comment a blog they have created.
 Logged in useres can comment all the blogs that they have not created.

 ## About The Project - Technical Description